opensearch-project/documentation-website/CONTRIBUTING.md

 ### Making major changes

-If you're adding new pages or making major changes to the documentation, we recommend that you work in a local copy of the repository and test the rendered HTML before submitting a pull request.
+If you're adding new pages or making major changes to the documentation, such as adding new images, pages, sections, or styling, we recommend that you work in a local copy of the repository and test the rendered HTML before submitting a pull request.

 #### Setting up your local copy of the repository